 You can collect feedback on various topics for various reasons.
 It all depends on what you need to know right now.
 For example, you can launch a survey about a new feature of your web app.

-The possibilities are endless, but here we listed 14 practical examples of how you can use customer feedback to your advantage.
+The possibilities are endless, but here are 14 practical examples of how you can use customer feedback to your advantage.

 1. Analyze your customers’ needs